-Temperature measured in the flow at any time.
+Temperature measured in the water flow where the temperature is to be controlled.

 Flow temperature reference

 Temperature calculated by the controller on basis of the outdoor temperature and influences from the room and / or return temperatures.
 This temperature is used as a reference for the control.